Paralegals form an important part of the legal profession. Under the supervision of

-The ABA-approved Paralegal Studies Program at CSCC is built around training students to be successful
+The ABA-approved Paralegal Studies Program at Columbus State is built around training students to

-paralegals.
-Our faculty have decades of real-world experience working as attorneys,
+be successful paralegals.
+Our faculty have decades of real-world experience working

-paralegals, government officials, and a variety of other legal professionals.
-Students
+as attorneys, paralegals, government officials, and a variety of other legal professionals.

-in the Paralegal Studies department get hands-on, real-world training so that when
+Students in the Paralegal Studies department get hands-on, real-world training so

 The technical curriculum has been designed to provide students with knowledge and

 skills required to be a highly-qualified Paralegal.
-The CSCC Paralegal curriculum
+The Columbus State Paralegal curriculum

 offers courses in areas of: the role of a paralegal, ethical considerations, legal